Shenandoah Valley Limited: Fall Train Excursions from Rockbridge County

 Dining Opportunities

 While you will not be permitted to board with food, complimentary beverages and snacks will be provided during the ride.
-For a full meal prior to or after your excursion, consider the following:

 - Devils Backbone Outpost Tap Room & Kitchen